Skip to content

 • setup_dbus_policy

-Creates /etc/dbus-1/system.d/guardian.conf to allow group 'kids' access to org.guardian.Daemon.
+Creates /etc/dbus-1/system.d/guardian.conf to allow managed users access to org.guardian.Daemon.

 • setup_user_service